How to ask me a question? Send me an email RobertsforCD2@gmail.com

 I’m also a fan of variable retention and restoration thinning.
 Although thinning is the most labor intensive and the least productive when it comes to turn timber into finished lumber.
 Whatever it takes and wherever it’s appropriate to save our forests, resources, wildlife and restore a prosperous economy to Oregon.

-One of our biggest problems is infected and bug infested trees.
-These have to come down and I don’t care what becomes of them whether they are ground in situ and treated and the sites replanted or used for biomass when feasible.
+A big problem is infected and beetle infested trees.
+These have to come down and I don’t care what becomes of them whether they are ground in situ and treated and the sites replanted or used for biomass when feasible although beetle kill blue dyed pine is beautiful as seen in the picture below and its use is something we need to capitalize on.
 A healthy forest is a happy forest and a happy and healthy forest equals quality jobs, tax monies that get proliferated in the local communities replacing begging for federal handouts to run schools, counties & cities and LESS FIRE!
 If you somehow think that utilizing the forest for commerce is selling out to the timber industry or being anti environment you might as well think of yourself more appropriately as anti environment and pro forest fire.

 The forest is Oregon’s historical prosperity base, lets use it not lose it.